 Four hours of professional ethics must be earned in each rolling three-year period.
 Oklahoma does not have a state-specific ethics course requirement.

 CPAs applying for an initial permit and those applying to renew a lapsed permit must complete the AICPA ethics course, Professional Ethics: The AICPA's Comprehensive Course, with a 90 percent passing score.
-The OSCPA offers this course at a significant discount and in a completely online version for quick and easy access.

 CPAs actively involved in the supervision or review of compilation engagements must complete a minimum of four hours of CPE covering the subject area of compilation engagements during each calendar year.
-This requirement is waived if (1) the CPA works for a public accounting firm currently enrolled the AICPA Peer Review program, or (2) the CPA is a sole practitioner enrolled in the AICPA peer review program.
+This requirement is waived if (1) the CPA works for a public accounting firm currently enrolled in the AICPA Peer Review program, or (2) the CPA is a sole practitioner enrolled in the AICPA peer review program.
 CPE courses must contain four hours of compilation only material.
 Check out our live seminar, webcast and on-demand course offerings that fulfill this requirement.

 Self-study or On-Demand courses require completion of a final examination with a minimum passing score of at least 70 percent in order to obtain CPE credit.
 The Oklahoma Accountancy Board does not currently restrict how many CPE credits a CPA can earn via self-study courses on an annual basis.